tecnico-sec/Project-Overview-2023_1/README.md

 ## 2.3.
 Presentation archive requirements

-After making the presentation, you will have to submit the presentation and video on F�nix.
+After making the presentation, you will have to submit the presentation and video on Fénix.
 The presentation archive must follow the guidelines:

 - ZIP format;